kcp18/browserhistory/README.md

 # BrowserHistory Module

-browserhistory is a simple Python module that extracts browsers's history from a user's local computer and writes the data to csv files.
+browserhistory is a simple Python module that extracts browser history from a user's local computer and writes the data to csv files.

 Platforms: Linux, MacOS, and Windows.
 Suported Browsers: Firefox, Google Chrome, and Safari.